 We are also offering an additional week of summer rowing, exclusively for Learn to Row graduates who decide to join the team.
 This Skills Development Camp is coached by our regular coaching staff and is only for new members.
 This is great opportunity to get additional coaching before practices resume for all members in the fall.

 My son/daughter is eligible to participate in a regatta.
 What does that mean?

 If you are in an earlier session, you are able to race right away!
-Learn to Row graduates can attend the Chicago Sprints, in Chicago, IL and the Twin Cities Sweeps Regattas in Eden Prairie, MN.
+Learn to Row graduates can attend the Chicago Sprints, in Chicago, IL and our race in Milwaukee.
 At the races, the participants will have the chance to race against other novice rowers who have similar rowing experience.
 It is a great way to start your rowing career.
-Note: Twin Cities Sweeps incurs extra fees.

 All High School Learn to Row grads will be eligible to race in the Fall regattas.